 15. Umapathi Sivam

 It was Mara-Jnanasambandar who initiated Umapathi into Shaivism and helped him attain self-realization.
-Umapathi Sivam contributed with eight philosophical treatises on Shaivism, short biographical work on famous 63 Saiva saints, and other contributors to Saiva literature written in Tamil.
+Umapathi Sivam contributed with eight philosophical treatises on Shaivism, short biographical work on the famous 63 Saiva saints, and other contributors to Saiva literature written in Tamil.

 Though he was a rich merchant, he got into the world of Shiva when he realized that he won’t be carrying his richness and wealth beyond his death.
-Along with his princely friend Bhadragiri, he composed many devotional poems, seeking to bring people into the world of devotion and self-surrender in the tenth century Tamilnadu.
+Along with his princely friend Bhadragiri, he composed many devotional poems to bring people into the world of devotion and self-surrender in the tenth century Tamilnadu.

 He belonged to a priestly family that was attached to the Shiva temple at Vedaranyam in Tamilnadu.
 After working some time at the court of a Naik ruler from Tiruchirapalli, he renounced that life and became a great devotee of Lord Shiva.
 He undertook the philosophy of Shaivism from the Vedantic point of view and tried to explain the existing confusions and contradictions.